goomies/wamp-indexer/README.md

 If you work on a simple folder with subfolders inside `_h5ai` will take over the material theme.

 ## Default setup
-the ` _wampindexer-grenadines` folder is hidden with CSS in order to not be count and displayed as project .
+the ` _wampindexer` folder is hidden with CSS in order to not be count and displayed as project .
 The style modifications are in `_wampindexer\theme\css`.
 `style.css` is for your custom style and `app.min.1.css` contain the default design style use meterial theme.